-Study Engineering at Deakin University
+Study at Deakin University

 Founded in 1974, Deakin University is the eighth largest university in Australia (in terms of students strength).
 Situated in the state of Victoria, Deakin has four large campuses and an online cloud campus.

 The largest one is the Melbourne Burwood Campus situated in the suburbs of the city of Melbourne.
 The Geelong Waurn Ponds Campus was the original Deakin campus situated in the suburbs of the city of Geelong.
 The Geelong Waterfront Campus is the newest of all Deakins’ campuses situated in the city of Geelong.
 The fourth campus Warrnambool Campus is located in the coastal city of Warrnambool about 250 km from Melbourne.

 In addition, Deakin has five research institutes and 11 strategic research centers, four corporate centers, courses on offer at three regional learning centers, and six additional regional study spaces.